10 incredible secret camping spots in Australia

 Beach next to middle rock camping ground, qld

-• Where: Deepwater National Park just south of Agnes Waters.
+• Where: Deepwater National Park (South of Agnes Water)

 Middle Rock isn’t the most hidden or the hardest to get to, but few people know of it; those who visit the coast between Bundaberg and Gladstone are generally attracted to the town of Seventeen Seventy with its gorgeous waterways and beaches.

-Located just south of Agnes Waters in the Deepwater National Park, Middle Rock Camping Ground is small (in fact, three campers would crowd it) but it’s generally empty.
-It’s tucked just 100 metres off the unsealed 4WD track that runs north-south through the national park.
-The best feature is the pristine unspoilt beach that you’ll wake up to.
-I’ve never seen anyone else on it during my visits so you’ll most likely have all to yourself.
-That’s my kind of coastal camp.
+Located just south of Agnes Water in the Deepwater National Park, Middle Rock Camping Ground is small (in fact, three campers would crowd it) but it’s generally empty.
+It’s tucked just 100 metres off the unsealed 4WD track.
+It remains one of the best secret camping spots in Australia for beach lovers, offering a pristine unspoilt beach that you’ll most likely have all to yourself.

 2. Hunters Gorge, QLD